clulab/nlp-reading-group/conference_summaries/emnlp2018.md

 **Abstract**: Recently, open-domain question answering (QA) has been combined with machine com- prehension models to find answers in a large knowledge source.
 As open-domain QA re- quires retrieving relevant documents from text corpora to answer questions, its performance largely depends on the performance of doc- ument retrievers.
 However, since traditional information retrieval systems are not effective in obtaining documents with a high probabil- ity of containing answers, they lower the per- formance of QA systems.
 Simply extracting more documents increases the number of ir- relevant documents, which also degrades the performance of QA systems.
 In this paper, we introduce Paragraph Ranker which ranks para- graphs of retrieved documents for a higher an- swer recall with less noise.
 We show that rank- ing paragraphs and aggregating answers us- ing Paragraph Ranker improves performance of open-domain QA pipeline on the four open- domain QA datasets by 7.8% on average.

-**Mihai's comments**: train a paragraph ranker (PR) jointly with the QA system.
-Limitations: PR is supervised; focuses on simple factoid questions only (how well does it work on complex QA?); focuses on boosting recall during PR (should we focus n F1)?
+**Mihai's comments**: trains a paragraph ranker (PR) jointly with the QA system.
+Limitations: PR is supervised; focuses on simple factoid questions only (how well does it work on complex QA?); focuses on boosting recall during PR (should we focus on F1)?
 (Vikas: read this)

 ### Title